idea-kmi/EvidenceHub/docs/README.md

 ## Additional Developer Notes

+### GeoCoding

+In `core/utillib.php` there is a function called `geoCode` that currently has a hardcoded url to a Bing service for geo coding and it will probably no longer work and will need replacing with another service.

 ### RESTful API

 In theory the Evidence Hub has a RESTful API.
 The API documentation can be found in the 'docs' folder in the ['code-doc' subfolder](code-doc/index.html).